Bella Hadid Glimmers in Gold Plunging Dress at Golden Heart Awards - E! Online

 While Bella's sequined design featured a simple silhouette, the ab-baring neckline and medallion-shaped detail in the front brought the wow factor.
 She accessorized the dazzling look with lace-up sandal heels and diamond-adorned drop earrings.

 As for her glam?
-She took the less is more approach, opting for a slicked-back bun with a deep side part and barely-there makeup.
+She took the less is more approach, opting for a slicked-back bun with a deep side part and barely-there makeup courtesy of Charlotte Tilbury.
 The attention, it seemed, was meant for the sparkly number.

 During the event at New York City's The Glasshouse, the 26-year-old posed for photos with mom Yolanda Hadid, who also dressed to impress in a khaki-colored bodysuit paired with a matching trench coat, belt and pointed heels.